|Type||Oxford Qualification - Part-time|

 We look for evidence of a high level of commitment; an awareness of literary ideas and a degree of articulacy in discussing them; and a capacity for intellectual and imaginative development.
 If you apply you will be asked to submit a small portfolio of your own work.
 Admission is selective, and will take into account the evidence of that work and the information provided at interview.

-The course offers a rich combination of workshop seminars (to be held on Monday evenings, from 7.15 - 9.45pm), individual tutorials (by arrangement with tutors, twice termly, each lasting for 45 minutes), Day Schools (held on a Sunday, one each term) and a six-day Summer School (residence possible) at the end of the first year of study, in June.
+The course offers a rich combination of workshop seminars (to be held on Thursday evenings, from 7.15 - 9.45pm), individual tutorials (by arrangement with tutors, twice termly, each lasting for 45 minutes), Day Schools (held on a Sunday, one each term) and a six-day Summer School (residence possible) at the end of the first year of study, in June.